AKA - Things You Can Do On A Wheelchair Holiday In Brittany.

 Enclosures for goats and sheep, geese, guinea fowl or peacocks, rabbits in wheelbarrows, asses to be cropped and cropped, alpaca to observe ..., you will not be bored.

-One particular spot that is favoured by the Lannion Canoeing & Kayak Club is the point where the Léguer passes the old, picturesque chateau of Tonquèdec – about 5 minutes car drive away from us.
+Canoeing and Kayaking One particular spot that is favoured by the Lannion Canoeing and Kayak Club is the point where the Léguer passes the old, picturesque chateau of Tonquèdec – about 5 minutes car drive away from us.

 From this spot it is possible to paddle all the way down the river into the historic market town of Lannion, a distance of 30km.
 The water is Flat Water all the way, until one reaches Lannion’s unique ‘Stade de Vive’ – this is an artificial White Water Course, working with the tidal currents, passing through the centre of town.